Our Children’s Dentistry

 Most parents contemplate when the most appropriate time is for their child to first visit the dentist.
-The American Dental Association, American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommends that children see the dentist for their first check up by the age of one, or when their first teeth begin erupting.
+The American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommend that children see the dentist for their first check-up by the age of one, or when their first teeth begin erupting.

 Your first dental visit will allow your child to become accustomed to the office environment, while also allowing the dentist to identify any precursors to dental abnormalities or disease.
 Our office team will use positive language that encourages your child to enjoy the experience as well as set the foundation of proper oral care habits for a lifetime.

-Gum disease is the leading cause of tooth loss in adults.
 Cleanings twice each year help prevent gum disease, bacteria and tartar buildup in your child’s mouth, establishing a healthy oral environment.
 They also provide our team with a chance to assess your child’s oral home care routine and provide any needed education.
-During these cleanings we will also screen for decay, apply fluoride, perform nutritional screenings, and perform x-rays or sealants, as they are needed.
+During these cleanings, we will also screen for decay, apply fluoride, perform nutritional screenings, and perform x-rays or sealants, as they are needed.

 Fluoride applications after your child’s preventive care appointments can help decrease their risk of developing tooth decay.
 For children with an increased risk of decay or who are undergoing orthodontic therapy, a prescription strength fluoride may be prescribed for everyday use at home.

-Oral trauma and broken teeth are one of the most common causes of emergency room visits in child athletes.
-A custom fitted mouth guard not only prevents fractured teeth, but can also decrease the risk of concussions.
-Over the counter type guards will not stay securely in the mouth if trauma occurs, but a customized guard will fit snuggly against each individual tooth to protect from recurrent trauma.
+MOUTH GUARDSOral trauma and broken teeth are one of the most common causes of emergency room visits in child athletes.
+A custom-fitted mouth guard not only prevents fractured teeth but can also decrease the risk of concussions.
+Over the counter type, guards will not stay securely in the mouth if trauma occurs, but a customized guard will fit snuggly against each individual tooth to protect from recurrent trauma.

-We, affiliated with Florida Hopstial, work with children who are extremely nervous and have high anxiety about dentist offices.
-Those patients will be seen in the hosptial under general anethesia.
+We, affiliated with Florida Hospital, work with children who are extremely nervous and have high anxiety about dentist offices.
+Those patients will be seen in the hospital under general anesthesia.

 Thumb sucking can be a difficult habit for some children to give up.
-When traditional methods don’t work, Dr. Mandana Nabizadeh can provide her children patients with appliances that discourage oral habits and make them easier to stop.
+When traditional methods don’t work.
+We can provide her children with patients with appliances that discourage oral habits and make them easier to stop.

-As a mother, Dr. Mandana Nabizadeh understands how devastating it can be to see your child in pain.
-Orlando Kid’s Dentisry in Orlando, Florida provides flexible hours so that we can meet the needs of your family.
+We understand how devastating it can be to see your child in pain.
+We provide flexible hours so that we can meet the needs of your family.
 Our caring staff is accessible and ready to help you in the event of your child experiencing a dental emergency.
 After hours our patients can reach us on an emergency line, where one of our caring staff will provide a consultation over the phone and meet you at the office if it is necessary.